wisitchaicast/vscmcpi/README.md

 # Minecraft Project Plugin - No Cooldown Testing

-rn its just a mini project anf just for fun
+rn its just a mini project and just for fun